Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/shadows/introduction.rst

 *Buffered* shadows provide fast-rendered shadows at the expense of precision and/or quality.
 Buffered shadows also require more memory resources as compared to ray tracing.
 Using buffered shadows depends on your requirements.
-If you are rendering animations or can't wait hours to render a complex scene with soft shadows, buffer shadows are a good choice.
+If you are rendering animations or cannot wait hours to render a complex scene with soft shadows, buffer shadows are a good choice.

 For a scanline renderer - and Blender's built-in engine *is*, among other things,